Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

 \end{thm}

-Similar to Theorem~\ref{thm: perfect recovery SGD p>2 asymptotic}, variations in the correlations at initialization are compensated by differences in SNRs, leading to exact recovery of all spikes.
-However, unlike Theorem~\ref{thm: perfect recovery SGD p>2 asymptotic}, for \(p=2\), exact recovery is achievable as soon as the SNRs differ by factors of order \(1\).
-In terms of sample complexity, there is a significant difference compared to the result obtained in~\cite{arous2021online} for the rank-one matrix PCA problem, where a number of \(\log(N)^2\) samples is sufficient for efficiently recovering the spike.
-In our case, this sample complexity threshold is not sufficient to ensure the stability of the evolution of the subsequent correlations.
-The difference between both thresholds arises from the control of the retraction map, which is inherent to the online SGD algorithm on the Stiefel manifold.
-This is illustrated in the numerical simulation shown in Figure~\ref{fig: p=2 online unstable}, and the term responsible for this discrepancy is rigorously quantified in the proof of Lemma~\ref{lem: first step SGD p=2}.
+The assumption on \(\kappa > \sqrt{2}-1\) serves as a convenient sufficient condition ensuring that the off-diagonal correlations remain controlled throughout the dynamics.
+In principle, this assumption could be relaxed by refining the comparison estimates in the proof, but we retain it to simplify the analysis and keep the proof concise.
+As in Theorem~\ref{thm: general recovery SGD p>2 asymptotic}, variations in the initial correlations are compensated by differences in SNRs, leading to exact recovery of all spikes.
+However, unlike Theorem~\ref{thm: general recovery SGD p>2 asymptotic}, for \(p=2\), exact recovery is already achievable when the SNRs differ by factors of order one.
+Regarding sample complexity, our scaling differs from the rank-one matrix PCA result of~\cite{arous2021online}, where \(\mathcal{O} ( \log(N)^2)\) samples suffice for recovery of a single spike.
+Here, this sample size is not enough to ensure stability of the subsequent correlation dynamics.
+The additional logarithmic and polynomial factors arise from controlling the retraction map, which is intrinsic to the online SGD dynamics on the Stiefel manifold.\\

 As with the case of \(p \ge 3\), the correlations exhibit a sequential elimination with ordering \(\{(k,k) \colon k \in [r]\}\).
 Thus, an analogous version of Theorem~\ref{thm: strong recovery online p>2 asymptotic stronger} can be stated for Theorem~\ref{thm: strong recovery online p=2 asymptotic}.
-The evolution of the correlations is illustrated by the numerical simulations shown in Figures~\ref{fig: p=2, r=2} and~\ref{fig: p=2, r=4}.
+The evolution of the correlations is illustrated by the numerical simulations shown in Figures~\ref{fig: p=2, r=2} and~\ref{fig: p=2 online}.
 As noted in Remark~\ref{rmk: sign initialization}, the behavior of online SGD depends on the parity of the order \(p\) of the tensor.
 Specifically, for \(p=2\), the recovery of the unknown vector \(\boldsymbol{v}_i\) or its negative counterpart \(-\boldsymbol{v}_i\) is determined by the sign of the correlation \(m_{ii}\) at initialization.

 Our second main result for \(p=2\) addresses the case where the SNRs are all equal.
 Due to the invariance of the loss function \(\mathcal{L}_{N,r}\) under both right and left rotations, our focus shifts from recovering each individual signal to recovering the subspace spanned by the signal vectors \(\boldsymbol{v}_1,\ldots, \boldsymbol{v}_r\).
 This notion of recovery is referred to as \emph{subspace recovery} and is defined as follows.